- Hot Tub Benefits

 With today’s spas, it doesn’t take a huge time commitment to keep your hot tub running.
 A small upfront investment in preventative maintenance pays great dividends over the life of your hot tub.
 A little care ensures your hot tub never adds any stress, only reduces it.

 Without proper treatment, filtration, and maintenance, a hot tub can become unsanitary.
-However, it only takes a small investment of time and energy to keep your water crystal clear and safe to use.
-In addition to changing your water and filters regularly, there are several different options of chemical additives to keep your water pure.
+Fortunately, innovation and technology have made water care easier.
+It only takes a small investment of time and energy to keep your water crystal clear and safe to use.
+In addition to changing your water and filters regularly, there are several different treatment options to keep your water pure.

 Owning a hot tub can have a profound, long-lasting positive impact.
 A hot tub can help you grow closer to your family, enhance your sense of well-being and physical health, and reduce muscle soreness.
 Using your hot tub regularly will help you renew yourself, rejuvenate your body and mind, and reconnect with what’s important in your life.

 One of my favorite times of the day is when I first get up and have a cup of coffee while sitting in my Caldera Spa.
 It a great way to reflect while getting a massage.
 I have done this daily since getting the spa over 2 years ago.
 I even do some yoga stretches in it.
 My backyard is my sanctuary and the spa is mainly why this is so.

 My husband & I use our hot tub daily, sometimes twice a day.
 We are mountain bikers,and i am a member at a gym so after a long ride or workout we wind down in the tub to relax our muscles.
 It is simply heaven.